 Milwaukee County Marriage Certificates

 In the 1960s a box of marriage certificates created between 1822 and 1876 was found at the Milwaukee County Courthouse.
 The certificates and accompanying documents were filmed in 1966.
-The Milwaukee Public Library owns a set of these microfilmed marriage certificates.
-The Milwaukee County Genealogical Society arranged to have the records refilmed, adding location citations, and volunteers created
+The Milwaukee Public Library owns a set of this microfilm, which was digitized in 2009 to create this online collection.

 Back to all Digital Image Collections

 A marriage certificate is a document completed by a clergyman or other individual empowered to perform marriages verifying that a marriage ceremony took place.
 Usually, one copy is given to the bride and groom.
 A second copy or a standard county form filled out by the officiating individual is filed with the county.

 The Register of Deeds records the data as an official government record.
 Often, additional data is supplied from other sources and added to this record.
 During most of the 1800s it was not required to submit marriage data to the county.
 For this time period, recorded marriage information is incomplete.